mtazzari/galario/docs/install.rst

     make && python/py.test.sh -sv python_package/tests/test_galario.py

 By default, tests do not run on the GPU.
-Activate them by calling `... py.test.sh --gpu=1 ...`.
+Activate them by calling `py.test.sh --gpu=1 ...`.
-To select a given parametrized test named `test_sample`, just run `... py.test.sh -k sample`.
+To select a given parametrized test named `test_sample`, just run `py.test.sh -k sample`.

 A cuda error such as